08:00 AM-18:00 PM Monday – Friday

 The main objective of any brand is to sell, but if the sales process is accompanied by originality and you manage to create attractive promotions for your customer, your profits will increase more easily.
 Promotions are a sales strategy and as such, if they are presented in a way that creates a desire in the customer, they will become a success.
 The Nike Flynit Lunar 3 promotion is one such successful strategy.

 The physical point of sale continues to be fundamental in the business model of brands dedicated to the sale of sports products; they cannot afford to neglect the only space for real interaction with their customers.
-That is why investment in the renovation and maintenance of their shops, although it is often affected by sales volumes, is an item to be taken into account in the marketing budgets of this type of companies.
-Nike knows this and an example of this is its shops all over the world.
+That is why investment in renovating and maintaining its stores, although often affected by sales volumes, is a subject to be taken into account in regards to the marketing budgets of this type of company.
+Nike acknowledges this and thus its stores are spread worldwide.

 At INSTORE we have had the opportunity to collaborate with the brand in a multitude of outlets such as Gran Vía, C.C.
 Xanadú or C.C.
 Plaza Norte in Madrid, La Defense in Paris and even smaller jobs in multi-brand shops or corners in El Corte Inglés nationwide.